whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 #### IdeaBox

 For this project we created an application that allowed you to add all of your ideas to a list on a page.
 This project implemented local storage so that all of your prepended ideas persisted on the page after reloading.
-You can delete your ideas, search through them, edit them, and upvote the quality of each idea.
+You can delete your ideas, search through them, edit them, and upvote or downvote the quality of each idea.

 * [GitHub URL](https://github.com/ashleylevi/ideabox)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)